laxmikckarki/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+//value of x is 10 but y is undifined outside the function, it gives an error.

 ## Question 3